Laurie Forestry - Monthly Market Reports

 Allan Laurie writes a monthly forestry market report which keeps readers up-to-date with forestry developments nationally and internationally, offers a unique perspective and investigates new products and services.

-This ongoing and consistent performance confirms commercial forestry is a highly profitable if not close the most consistently profitable land use in NZ.
+All in all we remain on track as a high yielding land use and we continue to see plantation forestry as a highly profitable if not close the most consistently profitable land use in NZ.
 This proves once again, the only way forward for climate, country and the planet is to get out there and plant more trees.....!

 Allan Laurie, MNZIF